-I am delighted to present our Group's performance for the fiscal year ending on 31 December 2023.
-Amid challenges, our strategic initiatives and resilient business approach have yielded commendable results.
-Notably, our net profit experienced an increase of 45%, reaching HK\$160.4 million for the year ended 31 December 2023 when compare to the previous year of HK\$110.9 million, even though there was a moderate reduction in revenue from HK\$9.23 billion to HK\$9.07 billion for the year ended 31 December 2023.
-The net asset value per share rose from HK\$14.1 to HK\$14.6 as at 31 December 2023 and earnings per share grew from HK 16.0 cents to HK 31.9 cents for the year ended 31 December 2023.
+I am pleased to present the performance of our Group for the fiscal year ending 31 December 2024.
+In a landscape marked by challenges, our strategic initiatives and commitment to resilience have yielded commendable outcomes.
+Notably, our net profit increased by 33%, reaching HK\$213.4 million, compared to HK\$160.4 million in the previous year.
+This achievement is particularly significant given a stay level revenue HK\$9.01 billion.
+Additionally, our net asset value per share rose from HK\$14.6 to HK\$15.0, while earnings per share grew from HK 31.9 cents to HK 49.0 cents.